Two and Three Pseudoscalar Production in $e^{+}e^{-}$ annihilation and their contributions to $(g-2)_{\mu}$: Theoretical Framework Updates and notations

+Notice that $X_{1}=12\sin^{2}\theta_{V}$ and $X_{2}=12$ in the isospin limit.
+The angles $\sin \delta^{\rho,\omega}$ related with the $\rho-\omega$ mixing are defined in Eq.~(\ref{eq:energy-dependent-delta}).
 The $Q^2$ dependence of resonance widths are a debated issue.
 A thorough proposal within the chiral framework was proposed in Ref.~\cite{GomezDumm:2000fz} for wide resonances.
 We will use this result for $\Gamma_{\rho}(Q^2)$, while a parameterization in terms of the on-shell widths, driven by the two-body phase-space decay will be employed for $\Gamma_{\rho', \rho''} (Q^2)$.
 The precise expressions are collected in Ref.~\cite{Dai:2013joa}.
 Meanwhile the rest of resonances, that are quite narrow, will be taken constant.
 Notice that the two-body vector form factors do not include more unknown couplings to those of three-body form factors.